-Research shows that the earlier a student with learning differences is introduced to the specialized instruction required to overcome their challenges, the more quickly and solidly they close the gaps in their academic achievement.
-And, that is exactly what happens at Lawrence Lower School—students may join us as struggling learners, but with our small class sizes and multisensory techniques, they instantly feel at home, gain confidence in their abilities, and grow into competent readers, writers, and mathematicians!
+Research shows the earlier students with learning differences like dyslexia are introduced to the specialized instruction required to overcome their challenges, the more quickly and solidly they close the gaps in their academic achievement.
+And, that is exactly what happens at Lawrence Lower School—students may join us as struggling learners, but with our small class sizes and evidence-based instructional techniques, they instantly feel at home, gain confidence in their abilities, and grow into competent readers, writers, and mathematicians!

-At a glance, Lower School looks a lot like other schools, and some traditional approaches to teaching and assessment are an important part of our school day.
-However, the following hallmarks of our program are anything but traditional:
+At a glance, Lower School looks a lot like other elementary schools, and some traditional approaches to teaching and assessment are an important part of our school day.
+However, the following hallmarks of our program for students with learning differences are anything but traditional:

-With an average of only nine learners in a Lower School classroom, our student-to-teacher ratio ensures that every student is given the attention and individualized instruction needed to meet his/her unique needs.
+With an average of only nine learners in a Lower School classroom, our student-to-teacher ratio ensures every student is given the attention and individualized instruction needed to meet their unique needs.

 Our classes are grouped by ability instead of age for both language arts and math, so there’s no “kindergarten” or “third grade class.”
 Students are paired with other kids who are learning and growing at comparable levels.
-Progress is monitored on an ongoing basis and class groupings can change as students advance.
+Progress is monitored frequently and class groupings can change as students advance.

 Rather than sitting in uniform rows of desks, our students can be found walking, standing, and even dancing during instruction time.
-Research shows that physical activity improves memory and concentration.
-From sky writing words in the air to moving their hands with our classroom drills to rocking, wobbling, and bouncing on our active classroom furniture, we infuse movement into our lessons at every opportunity!
+Research shows physical activity improves memory and concentration.
+From sky-writing words in the air to moving hands during literacy drills to wobbling and bouncing on our active classroom furniture, we infuse movement into our lessons at every opportunity!